Jean-François de La Harpe: Works

-La Harpe wrote numerous plays, of which almost are completely forgotten.
+La Harpe wrote numerous plays, of which almost all are completely forgotten.
 Only Warwick and Philoctetes, imitated from Sophocles, had some success.

 A particular mention must be made of Mélanie, ou les Vœux forcés, that the author had printed in 1770 but which was not played before 7 December 1791 at the Théâtre français.
 It remains, according to Jacques Truchet, "the most curious of his plays and the most representative of the spirit of the times."
 The topic - forced wishes - could suit anticlericalism that La Harpe showed when he composed this piece but much less censorship of the time, which is why it was played after the French Revolution.
 Although presented as a play in three acts and verse, Melanie approached the drama that would experience the fortune that we know at the end of the eighteenth.

 This comparison is all the more pungent than La Harpe had always professed the greatest contempt for drama, which he violently attacked in his comedy Molière à la nouvelle salle, written in defense of the Comédie-Française against competitor theaters.

 Moreover, his Correspondance littéraire addressed to Grand duke Paul I of Russia is full of theatrical anecdotes about the actors and plays of his time.